bcswartz/vadacl/README.md

 # vadacl
-vadacl ("validation at domain and component levels") is a code framework for Angular 2 that enhances the reactive form validation features provided in Angular 2.
+vadacl ("validation at domain and component levels") is a small library for Angular 2 that enhances the reactive form validation features provided in Angular 2.
 It provides a means by which developers can set domain/database-based validation rules on data objects but then augment or override those validations as needed within different components.
-It also lets developers add and override validation error messages that become part of the validation metadata returned by the validation methods.
+It also lets developers add and override validation error messages that are added to the validation metadata returned by the validation methods.

 ## Explanation By Example